NicoRomeo/surf-vec-defects/README.md

 - the distance dr between nearest neighbors points.
 If not provided, dr defaults to sin(2pi/sqrt(# grid points)), the approximate spacing between points on a regular grid on the sphere.

-A full technical documentation is available at https://sites.google.com/view/nromeo/software
+A full technical documentation is available [here](https://drive.google.com/file/d/1s_5GXzcphbt8bVqCTsxOaLMuaihzjxvJ/view?usp=sharing)